 Solar-Powered compactors

-In an effort to minimize drives to and from the landfill and increase the efficiency of collection, manufacturers are now creating solar-powered waste compactors as well.
-As the trash accumulates, these bins have the ability to compress waste in order to increase overall capacity, consequently holding significantly larger volumes of trash compared to conventional bins.
+To minimize drives to and from the landfill and increase the efficiency of collection, manufacturers are now creating solar-powered waste compactors as well.
+As the trash accumulates, these bins can compress waste to increase overall capacity, consequently holding significantly larger volumes of trash compared to conventional bins.

 While the trash is being accumulated, data regarding fill times is also collected and transmitted to streamline the process of collection.
 The solar panels aid in reducing energy consumption and making the entire waste management procedure greener and more sustainable, too.